Seanzy/fullstack-review/readme.md

 A Hack Reactor project, by Sean Gurson 11/8/17.

-//global packages wont show up in dependencies
-//this is created by npm. go through this first.
+Setup

-//npm install --save adds it to this and --save-dev
+npm install --save adds it to this and --save-dev npm install -g webpack create a copy of the config.example.js file called config.js and make sure it contains a valid github api token npm run react-dev npm run server-dev
-//lines 7 and 8 sets up webpack and turns on watch, put it in a separate window
-//line 8 tells nodemon to run.
-To run script type npm run scriptname

 What I learned: